Wesley Wolverines football

 The Wesley Wolverines football program was the intercollegiate American football team for Wesley College located in Dover, Delaware.
 The team last competed in the NCAA Division III and were members of the New Jersey Athletic Conference.
 The Wesley football program was founded in 1888, being one of the first teams to play in Delaware.
 The program did not play from 1890–1892, 1911–1925, and 1932–1952.
-After more than 130 years in existence, Wesley football was discontinued in 2021.
+After more than 130 years in existence, Wesley football was discontinued in 2021, when Delaware State University acquired Wesley College.

 History

 The Wesley football program was founded in 1888, when it was known as Wilmington Conference Academy, but newspapers usually referred to the team as "Dover Conference Academy."
 The first mention of their football team was an article in The Morning News that reported, "Football has also been started at Dover Conference Academy, and a strong team will be organized."
 They were among the first teams in the state, tied with the Delaware Field Club and Delaware Fightin' Blue Hens.
 Though only the Field Club have been found to have played that year.
 In 1889, the Conference Academy played their first known game, a loss against the Wilmington Friends School.
 Results for two other games that year have been found, a tie against Delaware College (now University of Delaware), and a loss against Washington College.

 The program did not play again until c.
 1893.
 After 1896, the team was referred to as the "Wilmington Conference Academy football team."
 Wilmington Conference Academy discontinued the sport in 1910, and did not resume it until 1926.
 Led by coach Josh S. Faulkner in their first season back, the Wildcats, as they were known at the time, finished the year with a 6–1 record.
 With a harder schedule the next year, the Wildcats compiled a 6–1 record again, only allowing two teams to score points against them.
 The team declined in the following years and the sport was again discontinued in 1932.

 Football returned to the school in 1953, with Wesley now a junior college.
 The team was renamed the "Whippets" and selected David R. Snow as head coach.
 Snow left after one season to teach at a school in Massachusetts, and was replaced by Archie Bagwell.
 Bagwell left following the 1956 season, where the Whippets started 0–5, and was replaced by John C. Copp.
 Copp stayed one year before being replaced by Al Brent, a former All-America Football Conference (AAFC) player.
 Dick Smith became head coach in 1961, the year they were renamed to the Wolverines.
 He was replaced in 1967 by Bob Andrus, who eventually coached for 21 seasons.
 Andrus played a significant role in turning Wesley from a junior college team to a four-year program, which he accomplished in 1986.
 He was able to transition them to the NCAA's Division III.
-However, he was fired after two seasons without a single win.
+However, he retired after two seasons without a single win.
 Afterwards they hired Tim Keating, who remained there until 1993.